 The duration of follow-up in the trial is until the three month follow-up assessment questionnaires have been completed or until 3 months after randomisation if a participant refuses to complete the questionnaires.
-Participants will be interviewed by telephone about surgical complications, adverse events and resource use at three months post-randomisation, and the EuroQol EQ5D will be posted to them to complete and return to the co-ordinating centre at six weeks and at three months after randomisation.
-Patients who are registered into the trial but not randomised will also receive a postal EQ5D 3 months after their operation (see section 3.13).
+Participants will be posted a follow up questionnaire which will ask about surgical complications, adverse events and resource use during the period from discharge until three months admission.
+If at the time of consent participants indicate they would prefer to be contacted by telephone, or if they do not respond to this questionnaire, they will be interviewed by telephone to ask for this information.
+The EuroQol EQ5D will also be posted to them to complete and return to the co-ordinating centre at six weeks and at three months after randomisation.
+Patients who are registered into the trial but not randomised will also be posted an EQ5D questionnaire three months after their operation (see section 3.13).
 Because RBC transfusion is associated with mortality in the longer term, we will follow up participants with respect to mortality using the UK population register, held by the NHS Information Centre.
 We propose to use the Medical Research Information Service (MRIS) for long-term flagging.